-In fact, radiation is the main contribution to the death of Marie Curie, the famous female scientist known for developing x-rays.
-Because many labs and facilities have scatter radiation along with direct exposure in labs, it can be challenging to understand how much radiation your body has absorbed.
+Radiation is the main contributing factor to Marie Curie’s death, the famous female scientist known for developing x-rays.
+Because many labs and facilities often have scatter radiation in the surrounding environment along with direct exposure in labs, it can be challenging to understand how much radiation your body has absorbed.
 Luckily, a radiation badge can tell you the exact dosage that you’re exposed to.

 Related: Late Radiation Detection Badges?